A theoretical framework of chorus wave excitation: Theory

 In the linear limit, where $W(z, t, \omega) = W(z, t=0, \omega)$ and $\Gamma(z, t, \omega) = \Gamma(z, t=0, \omega)$, Eqs. (\ref{eq:Ikevolve}) and (\ref{eq:phikevolve}) are readily computed and corresponding solutions are shown in the contour plots of Fig. \ref{fig:IIphi} for the same parameters of Fig. \ref{fig:WGamma} and $z \Omega_e/c = 50$.

 Nonlinear evolution is all embedded in the time dependence of $W(z, t, \omega)$ and $\Gamma(z, t, \omega)$.
 In particular, we will show below that chorus chirping may be understood as the spectral frequency peak of $I (z, t, \omega)$ at a given spatial position shifting in time.
-Meanwhile, since the growth of the spectral peak is due to spontaneous emission of whistler waves excited by hot electrons at the proper (instantaneous) wavelength and frequency, chorus nonlinear evolution is, thus, clearly associated with maximization of wave particle power transfer \citep{Chen2016, Zonca2015}.
+Meanwhile, since the growth of the spectral peak is due to spontaneous emission of whistler waves excited by hot electrons at the proper (instantaneous) wavelength and frequency, chorus nonlinear evolution is, thus, clearly associated with maximization of wave particle power transfer \citep{Vomvoridis1982,Trakhtengerts2004,Omura2008}, as noted to be the case also for Alfv\'enic fluctuations in magnetized fusion plasmas \citep{Chen2016, Zonca2015}.
 We will later come back to this very important point, with more insights and comments on the underlying physics.
 Summarizing, this analysis shows that chorus chirping rate can be predicted via analyzing $\partial_t \Gamma (z, t, \omega)$.
 In particular, $\partial_t \Gamma$ can be derived from $\partial_t f_0$, that is from manipulation of the Dyson-like equation, given in Sec. \ref{sec:phasespace}, as remarked in the Introduction.
 This derivation is carried out in Sec. \ref{sec:reddyson}, where we also show how $\partial_t \Gamma (z, t, \omega)$ and $\partial_t W (z, t, \omega)$ are interlinked \citep{Zonca2017}.